 "Skip the line, go directly to the Mona Lisa."
 Those are words we love to hear, especially since the museum where Mona lives is visited by nearly ten million people every year.
 As you know, what we don't love is standing in long lines.
-That's why, whenever we visit the Louvre, we book ourselves a skip-the-line guided tour.
+That's why, whenever we visit, we book one of the Louvre art museum tours that offer priority access.
 We get in fast, see more, and learn a lot.
-Here are the best ways you, too, can do just that.

 The Louvre is very, very popular, and rightly so, but that means long lineups.
 Luckily, though, you can grab priority access by booking this guided tour, especially designed to feature the most famous works, the ones you must see when in Paris.
-Don't waste your time in line or get lost in the mammoth 60,000 square foot museum — see it like a Paris VIP.
+Don't waste your time in line or get lost in the mammoth 60,000 square foot museum — see it like a Paris VIP on a guided tour with no more than six people.

 VIP Dinner Cruise with Bateaux Parisiens |